July 2017 Newsletter

 Staying hydrated is the number one way to prevent heat related illness according to WebMD.
 Water!
 Water!
 Water!
 The human body loses a tremendous amount of water, which is obviously how we as humans cool our bodies.
 There are numerous studies and opinions on how much water and other supplements you should consume to avoid dehydration.
 My suggestion is to research the topic and make your own decision.
 However, it goes without saying, you need WATER!

-Knowledge is power and knowing when and how much physical exurtion will affect you during these hot summer days is crucial to avoiding heat exhaustions and worst yet, heat stroke.
+Knowledge is power and knowing when and how much physical exertion will affect you during these hot summer days is crucial to avoiding heat exhaustions and worst yet, heat stroke.

 If you suspect someone might be having a heat related medical emergency, call 911 immediately.
 Having worked as an EMT and Law Enforcement, they are always happy to arrive and not be needed, rather than to be needed and not called.